Skip to main content

 As things get closer to completion, you can bring the estimate in, but it’s always much better to deliver early than consistently late.

 Socialize the roadmap as you build it to gather feedback from key stakeholders and delivery team members.
-This will get everyone informed about what you think is most important and is coming up next.
+This will get everyone informed about what you think is most important, help you gather feedback, and update the team on what's coming up next.

 3. Release Planning